 “What the hell,” she says.
 “I don’t get it.”
-She had a bagel for breakfast, pizza for dinner, and ice cream for dessert.
-Still, she was somehow burning fat instead of sugar.
+She had carbs with dinner the night before and she was somehow burning fat instead of sugar.

 Both of us sat there perplexed by these numbers.
 They didn’t seem to reflect our diet.
 Nor did they seem to reflect the basic premise that your body will primarily burn the fuel you feed it.